conglihz/Evolution_immune/README.md

-## This repository supports our paper on Rapid evolution of innate immunity revealed by species-biased responses to bacteria in Drosophila.
+# Rapid evolution of innate immunity revealed by species-biased responses to bacteria in Drosophila

+This repository contains scripts and data to support the paper.

+## Scripts

+## Data